An offset sub-account is a great feature for borrowers and can help you save time and money off your mortgage.

+To accumulate significant savings, the amount of money held in the offset sub-account must be consistently at a reasonable level ($150 isn't going to cut it).
 To maximise the amount that is offset, many people deposit all their salary into it.
 They can then spend the money using a linked Visa Debit card, just as they would with a transaction account.

-Some other people use a credit card for all their expenses throughout the month and then make a lump sum payment from the redraw offset facility once a month at the time 'due' from their credit card provider to balance the credit card balance back to $0 (avoiding interest charges and fees from the credit card).
+Some other people use a credit card for all their expenses throughout the month and then make a lump sum payment from the offset sub-account once a month at the time 'due' from their credit card provider to balance the credit card balance back to $0 (avoiding interest charges and fees from the credit card).

 However, there is an interest rate premium involved with an offset home loan.
 This is why it's important to ensure this doesn't end up costing you more than the amount of money you save.

-To avoid that problem, you need to maintain a reasonable ongoing balance in it - otherwise it may be more worthwhile to go for a streamlined Essentials loan and get a slightly lower interest rate.
+To avoid that problem, you need to maintain a reasonable ongoing balance in it - otherwise it may be more worthwhile to go for a streamlined variable loan and get a slightly lower interest rate.

 You can still save on interest by making extra repayments into the loan, and you can withdraw the money at no cost if you need it in the future, though you won't have the convenience of a Visa Debit card.